ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 ## Executive Summary
 Four-week final project for my General Assembly data science immersive course.
 I conducted an exploratory study to ascertain whether sentiment extracted from Twitter can be used to predict the price of stock market indices (FTSE).

-For this project I had to develop my own dataset.
+For this project, I had to develop my own dataset.
 I scraped tweets that mentioned a particular Index (‘FTSE’) from Twitter and conducted Vader sentiment analysis on individual tweets.
 I then applied a range of Data Mining techniques, this involved formatting and combining different datapoints.
 I downloaded the FTSE's historical data, and created the Returns column (percentage change of the Closing price), proceeded to join the two DataFrame’s together to get the final dataset.
-Subsequently, i carried out Exploratory Data Analysis (EDA), where I calculated the correlation between mean twitter sentiment and the Returns.
+Subsequently, I carried out Exploratory Data Analysis (EDA), where I calculated the correlation between mean twitter sentiment and the Returns.
 The second step involved the application of modelling techniques on the dataset, I applied Linear Regression modelling.
 The results highlighted that this was a poor model, the predicted score was lower than the baseline (0.0.0022320050_LR).
 From a statistical point of view, it’s clearly a very bad fit.
 Nevertheless, because of the projects narrative it’s more central to explore the economical aspect.
 For the final part of the project, I conducted a ‘Backtest’ and devised a trading strategy that predicted the direction of stock Returns for the FTSE index.

 ## Files in This Repository
 - [**Presentation Slides**](https://github.com/ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/blob/master/README.assets/Capstone%20Final%20(1).pdf): This was prepared to present the projects findings, results, and reccomendations to a non-technical audience.